Image credit: Mohamed Nohassi

 First Mother & First Father in Divine Union of The Heart

 MaRe’SAh is dedicated to the upliftment of the human spirit through the re-connection of the energies of the womb and heart.
 As a Reiki Master, Holistic Nutritionist and Hot Stone Therapist with training and certification in Holistic Counselling, Wellness Coaching, Women's Qigong, and the Rites of the Munay-Ki, MaRe’SAh coaches women along their body, mind, and spirit wellness journey and supports them in opening up to self-love.
 She believes that true healing occurs only when we nurture all aspects of the Self –both our inner and outer worlds.
 MaRe’SAh offers practical guidance that helps to empower women to be able to tackle their personal wellness goals.
 As a clairvoyant, clairaudient, and spiritual channeller she often receives intuitive and channelled messages beneficial to her clients’ needs.
-As a result of this unique approach to wellness, clients have reported an experience of greater calm, balance and healing within
+As a result of this unique approach to wellness, clients have reported an experience of greater calm, balance and healing in

 Connect with MaRe'SAh...